daryllxd/lifelong-learning/programming/ruby/rails/app/controllers/rest-rails-4-way.md

 - No need to build another layer on top of HTTP.
 - Scales relatively well for big systems.
 - Encourages long-lived identifiers (URIs).
-- Machines talks by sending requests/responses represented in text, XML, graphics
+- Machines talk by sending requests/responses represented in text, XML, graphics

 __So what happens is when you ask a machine for a JSON representation of a resource, you'll use the same identifier every time and the same request metadata indicating that you want JSON, and you’ll get the same response.__